adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ```

 ### `config.groups.add()` method
-This is a method that can be used in order to add a group to the `group` section of an instance of `ConfigGen`.
+This is a method that can be used in order to add a group to the `groups` section of an instance of `ConfigGen`.

 - PARAMETERS: `groupname` and `users`